 CURRENT PROJECTS 2022/23

-On May 13, 2022 at the David Brower Center in Berkeley, California the CCCX brought together about 60 people from academia, government, and the business and nonprofit sectors who are working on environmental/conservation projects in Chile to (1) get to know one another; (2) gain a better understanding of the full range of collaborative environmental/conservation activities underway in Chile, and (3) learn about current political and Constitutional developments in Chile.
-Minister of the Environment Maisa Rojas welcomed the group and outlined her agenda in a pre-recorded video and constitutional scholar Javier Couso brought the group up to date on the constitutional process underway in Chile.
+On May 13, 2022 at the David Brower Center in Berkeley, California the CCCX brought together about 60 people from academia, government, and the business and nonprofit sectors who are working on environmental/conservation projects in Chile to (1) get to know one another; (2) gain a better understanding of the full range of collaborative environmental/conservation activities underway in Chile, and (3) learn about current political and Constitutional developments then underway in Chile.
+Minister of the Environment Maisa Rojas welcomed the group and outlined her agenda in a pre-recorded video and constitutional scholar Javier Couso brought the group up to date on the constitutional process.
 Short presentations from about 10 organizations followed and the event ended with a Chilean wine and empenadas reception.
 The remarks of Minister Rojas and a brief summary of the presentations are included in the ARCHIVE of this website.

-FROM THE “PUBLIC TRUST DOCTRINE” TO “CUSTODIA PUBLICA DE LA NATURALEZA” AND THE NEW CONSTITUTION
+FROM THE “PUBLIC TRUST DOCTRINE” TO “CUSTODIA PUBLICA DE LA NATURALEZA”

-In 2020 and 2021 the CCCX brought together legal scholars in the U.S and Chile to produce a report on the relevance of the legal public trust doctrine to the constitutional process underway in Chile – Protección de la Naturaleza y Una Nueva Constitución para Chile: Lecciones de la Doctrina del Public Trust.
+In 2020 and 2021 the CCCX brought together legal scholars in the U.S and Chile to produce a report on the relevance of the legal public trust doctrine to the constitutional process then underway in Chile – Protección de la Naturaleza y Una Nueva Constitución para Chile: Lecciones de la Doctrina del Public Trust.
 Spanish and English versions of the report are available in the ARCHIVE on this website.
-With the leadership of Dominique Hervé and Verónica Delgado, the report provided the foundation for the constitutional clause “Custodia Pública de la Naturaleza”.
-As of June 2022 the Constitutional Assembly is completing a draft of the new Constitution to be submitted to the voters In a national plebiscite on September 4, 2022.
-We will be monitoring this process and the transition and implementation issues that will follow.
+Under the leadership of Dominique Hervé and Verónica Delgado, the report provided inspiration for the concept of La Custodia Pública de la Naturaleza.
+The constitution drafted by initial Constitutional Assembly was roundly rejected in a national plebiscite in September 2022, but the concept of La Custodia Publica de la Naturaleza will have continuing relevance as a new constitutional process emerges.

 Our resources are limited but we welcome ideas for how we can better link people and organizations working to better understand and protect the environment in Chile and California.